Last Updated on Apr 21, 2022

 - Again follow the same steps, and enable Calendars from iCloud.

-iPhone calendar not syncing with Mac
+iPhone Calendar not syncing with Mac

 Solution 1: Check Internet Connection

-To keep update the calendars across the iPhone and Mac, they must be connected to the Wi-Fi or Cellular data, otherwise, neither Mac nor iPhone will be able to sync the changes easily.
+To keep updating the calendars across the iPhone and Mac, they must be connected to the Wi-Fi or Cellular data, otherwise, neither Mac nor iPhone will be able to sync the changes easily.
 Try using Safari, if you can search anything on Safari then the internet is working correctly.

 Alternatively, restart the Mac and iPhone both to rule out a minor bug that could affect the syncing issues.
 Doing this will quit the Calendar App completely and so you can re-launch it.